HorusGoul/rtmp-social-multicast/README.md

 $ docker-compose up
 ```

 6. Time to stream!
-We'll use OBS in this guide but other streaming software should have support for this configuration too.
+We'll use OBS in this guide, but other streaming software should support this configuration.

 ![Obs Stream Configuration](./docs/obs-custom-server.png)

 In the `Stream` configuration for OBS, select the `Custom...` service, then write `rtmp://localhost/live` into the `Server` field.

-The `Stream Key` field corresponds with the `RTMP_SECRET` you defined in the `.env` file, so make sure it's the same or you won't be able to start your streaming session.
+The `Stream Key` field corresponds with the `RTMP_SECRET` you defined in the `.env` file, so make sure it's the same, or you won't be able to start your streaming session.

 **All set!
 Let's go live 🔴**

 _If YouTube isn't receiving data from us, that means something went wrong in the process.
-Check everything again or open an issue if you cant't get it to work following these steps._
+Recheck everything or open an issue if you can't get it to work following these steps._

 ---